 Some users may consider enabling lossy JBIG2.
-See: Lossy mode JBIG2.
+See: jbig2-lossy.

 OCRMYPDF DOCKER IMAGE

 OCRmyPDF is also available in a Docker image that packages recent versions of all dependencies.

 For users who already have Docker installed this may be an easy and convenient option.
 However, it is less performant than a system installation and may require Docker engine configuration.